Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 down and put it up again.
 Just to make sure there were no bugs introduced when putting things in variables.
 There's always risk of a typo.

+<a id="orgeebd468"></a>

+# Sun Jul  7 07:51:12 PM CEST 2024

+Found a bug, caused by a typo.
+Actually these are two bugs, but I think that the second (unsupported block type) was caused by the first one.

+Errors:

+    igi@dragon:.../python-flask-cicd/terraform$ terraform state pull
+    >
+    > Error: Unbalanced parentheses
+    >
+    >   on /home/igi/Coding/projekty/cv-portfolio/python-flask-cicd/terraform/vars.tf line 93, in variable "local_ssh_key_path":
+    >   92:   default     = ("../vault/id_25519_aws_flaskcicd.pub"
+    >   93: }
+    >
+    > Expected a closing parenthesis to terminate the expression.
+    >

+    >
+    > Error: Unsupported block type
+    >
+    >   on /home/igi/Coding/projekty/cv-portfolio/python-flask-cicd/terraform/vars.tf line 95, in variable "local_ssh_key_path":
+    >   95: variable "jenkins_instance_name" {
+    >
+    > Blocks of type "variable" are not expected here.
+    >

+Looks like there were some resources already defined.
+Maybe I didn't destroy all when I was on the plane?
+Need to login to AWS console to make sure there is nothing there.
+Or maybe I can do it using aws-cli?

+    aws ec2 describe-instances --region=eu-north-1

+Listed instances.
+There was one instance.
+I was scared at first, but then realized that I didn't order Terraform to destroy things after the last time.
+But it was just one small instance, even if I get billed for that, it's not going to be much.

+Looks like the reason the instance showed up was because even after termination, instances will still show up for several hours.
+If I've read the output carefully, I'd have noticed that it says that the instance was terminated.

+Commands used:

+    # You need to be logged in to AWS for these to work.

+    # To show instances in region eu-north-1:
+    aws ec2 describe-instances --region=eu-north-1

+    # Using output from the command above we can terminate the instance
+    aws ec2 terminate-instances \
+        --instance-ids i-04ec271f3b2da100e \
+        --region=eu-north-1

+So Terraform works, but can we connect to the instance?

+    jenkins_public_ip = "16.170.203.0"
+    igi@dragon:.../python-flask-cicd/terraform$ curl 16.170.203.0:8080
+    curl: (7) Failed to connect to 16.170.203.0 port 8080 after 19 ms: Couldn't connect to server

+It doesn't look good.

+I need to add it to the list of my mistakes.
+I always checked if
+\`terraform apply\` works, but never tested the server with curl.

+Haha, but I've never installed Jenkins on that server.
+Need to run Ansible.

+Even after changing the username to ec2-user, still can't access the server with ssh or Ansible.
+Now it's time to try from within the amazon web console.

+I can connect to the server from within the AWS console.

+There is no firewalld on the system.
+I can understand that, since the firewall on the system is effectively managed by the cloud.

+    ss -tuln

+shows just a few services listening.
+One of them is 0.0.0.0:22, so connecting trough ssh should work.
+Maybe something wrong with my ssh key?

+Should first try netcat and test if something can connect on the other open port, 8080, if I will be listening on this port on the server.

+Using Netcat we can show that networking works on the server.

+    # On the server with networking issues:
+    nc -l -p 8080 # Port is above 1000 so we don't need root

+    # On the server that will connect to the open port:
+    nc XXX.XXX.XXX.XXX 8080

+    # Then anything written on the connecting server
+    # will be transmitted to the target machine.

+Looks like SSH issues.
+Next I will try to manually add a key and see how it works.

+<a id="org8bb5313"></a>

+# Mon Jul  8 11:45:04 AM CEST 2024

+Can't copy from the AWS inbuilt terminal.
+Looks like '.ssh/authorized<sub>keys</sub> has 600 permissions which is correct.

+Visually comparing the public ssh key on the EC2 instance and locally shows a discrepancy.
+I'm going to delete that key manually, but maybe I could somehow verify this with Terraform to make sure that this error doesn't happen again?

+Deleted the key with this command:

+    aws ec2 delete-key-pair --key-name cicd-project-key

+Re-trying \`terraform destroy'.
+Doesn't work, because the ssh key pair cannot be found.
+ChatGPT suggests using terraform destroy -refresh=false, to avoid refreshing the resources before destroying them.
+This should allow to avoid discrepancy between Terraform's state and actual state.

+    terraform destroy -auto-approve -refresh=false

+This time it worked.

+    Plan: 6 to add, 0 to change, 0 to destroy.

+     Error: no matching EC2 Key Pair found

+       with data.aws_key_pair.existing,
+       on main.tf line 112, in data "aws_key_pair" "existing":
+      112: data "aws_key_pair" "existing" {

+Another issue with the ssh key code.
+Maybe it's just an edge case that I didn't test in the beginning and thought it works while it actually doesn't.

+I have a hunch that it could be caused by some remaining state in Terraform.
+ChatGPT says my options are to manually update the tf state by removing the key with:

+    terraform state rm 'data.aws_key_pair.existing'

+Or to make the data source a conditional tf expression using the
+\`count\` trick.
+Manual deletion didn't work.
+Have to use
+\`count\`.
+Interesting, it looks like it worked at first because as I was developing the SSH key solution, there already was a key in AWS, so it always worked.

+While I'm at it, I could also try to make sure that my ssh key is what's in the cloud.

+ChatGPT suggests creating a new script that can verify the ssh key using aws-cli (to pull the key hash from the cloud) and ssh-keygen (to generate a hash of the local key).
+Then we can add a null resource that will re-upload the key if it doesn't exist or if the existing key is not identical to what we expect.
+Just to be sure, I'll commit the current version for easier rollback.